kumay/toketi-kafka-connect-iothub/README.md

 The original repo is archived and no activity observed so I created a fork.
 I updated the versions of related packages, fixes related to sbt version update and some package name change in codes.
 No functionality or performance improvement is implemented.

-All the credit gose to original creater of this plugins.
+All the credit goes to the original creaters.

 (I may have some credit making this connector buildable again)